Who we are

 I am a Professor of Psychiatry, and my research is focused on understanding the role of immune molecular mechanisms (cytokines and chemokines) in serious mental disorder.

-I am a Lecturer in Mental Health and a clinical neuropsychologist.
+I am a Senior Lecturer in Clinical Psychology and a clinical neuropsychologist.
 My research focuses on understanding variation in cognitive function in chronic psychiatric and neurological disorders.

 I am a Professor of Applied Neuropsychology and interested in understanding the nature of cognitive and emotional functioning in neurological and psychiatric conditions.